 Section 4.3.
 Nominating Committee.
 The Nominating Committee shall consist of the current President, immediate Past President, Vice President, a Board Member whose term does not expire during the coming year, and a non-Board Member selected from the Regional Membership.
 The immediate Past President shall chair the Committee.
 The Committee shall confer sufficiently in advance of the Annual Meeting to recommend to the Board a slate of Board Member candidates to be presented to the Membership for election, as well as recommending Officers for Board consideration.
 The Committee Chair of the Board Development Committee shall be a member of the Nominating Committee.

 Section 4.4.
 Owners’ Committee.
-Membership on the Owners’ Committee shall be recommended by the current Owners’ Committee members, subject to approval of the Board.
+Membership on the Owners’ Committee shall be recommended by the current Owners’ Committee members, subject to approval of the Committee Chair.

 Section 5.
 Policies and Procedures.
 Committees will plan and conduct their activities in accordance with the policies and procedures of the DBIA, and within the Charter and these Bylaws.